 The key is to estimate the number of content pieces you’d like to produce and calculate how much that costs.
 If it is unrealistic, keep calculating to find that so-called magic number, and then create an editorial calendar, coverage matrix, content marketing funnel, editorial personas, and more to figure out how to “stack” that content for your content strategy.
 You can also hire consulting experts to help develop your plan and budget.

 The money you spend on creation versus the money you spend on distribution often depends on the type of marketing.
-For example, traditionally in above-the-line (ATL) advertising, marketers spend approximately 10-20% on the creation of advertisements and about 80% on paid media to get it in front of target audiences.
-That means an advertiser may spend only 20% of its budget to create a TV spot, while the remainder is put into the advertising fee just to broadcast it.
+For example, traditionally in above-the-line advertising, marketers spend approximately 10–20 percent on the creation of advertisements and about 80 percent on paid media to get it in front of target audiences.
+That means an advertiser may spend only 20 percent of its budget to create a TV spot, while the remainder is put into the advertising fee just to broadcast it.
 That is a creation to distribution ratio of approximately 1:4.

-Remember the stat from above: B2B and B2C companies spent an average of 12% of revenue on their overall marketing budget.
-Within that marketing budget, B2B marketers use an average of 29% of their budget for content marketing, while B2C marketers use an average of 26%.
+Remember the stat from above: B2B and B2C companies spent an average of 12 percent of revenue on their overall marketing budget.
+Within that marketing budget, B2B marketers use an average of 29 percent of their budget for content marketing, while B2C marketers use an average of 26 percent.

 In a perfect world, budgets would never overlap with one another.
 However, a lot of content marketing overlaps with other parts of your marketing budget, including email marketing, social media and paid advertising, search engine marketing, marketing site costs, etc. That doesn’t even include staff, software, ad dollars, and more.